 The process of fragmentation did not end with the dissolution of the Zhou realm into competing polities.
 Each polity, in turn, witnessed increasing internal turmoil due to the concentration of power in the hands of a few aristocratic lineages.
 Heads of those lineages, most of who were related to the regional lord, monopolized high positions at court, turning offices, and the accompanying territorial allotments, into their hereditary possessions.

-By the sixth century BC, most polities became engulfed in a complex web of inter- and intra-lineage struggles, in addition to constant conflicts with neighbouring powers.
+By the sixth century BC, most polities became engulfed in a complex web of inter-and intra-lineage struggles, in addition to constant conflicts with neighboring powers.
 The resultant turmoil may be considered the deepest systemic crisis in Chinese history prior to the first half of the twentieth century.

 Enduring Cultural Unity

 The famous scholar Confucius lived between 551 and 479 BC during the late years of the Spring and Autumn Period.
-He was a great thinker, educator and statesman as well as one of the most learned people of the time.
-Later generations honour him as “the sage of sages” and “the teacher of all ages”.
+He was a great thinker, educator, and statesman as well as one of the most learned people of the time.
+Later generations honor him as “the sage of sages” and “the teacher of all ages”.